samumartinf/docker-django-ode/README.md

 ## How to use:
 ### For production
-Run the follwing in your Docker-Django directory:
-'''docker-compose -f docker-compose.prod.yml down -v
+To run cd to the Docker-Django directory and run:
 $ docker-compose -f docker-compose.prod.yml up -d --build
-$ docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput'''
+$ docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

 ### For development
-'''
-docker-compose up -d --build
-docker-compose exec web python manage.py migrate --noinput
+To run dev cd to the Docker-Django directory and run: docker-compose up -d --build docker-compose exec web python manage.py migrate --noinput

-'''